 So, what is hot and what is cold?

 It is all pretty relative, so these terms hot and cold are not very accurate or scientific.
-So we need more specific way to indicate temperature.
+So we need a more specific way to indicate temperature.
 Several different temperature scales and units have been developed during the recent centuries.
 And since different scales have been used in different parts of the world, there are still several different scales in use.
-The actual specifications of some of the old temperature scales were not initially very accurate (such as a human’s body temperature), but later on specific and accurate reference points and specifications were created.
+The actual specifications of some of the old temperature scales were not initially very accurate (such as a human’s body temperature), but later on, specific and accurate reference points and specifications were created.

 For high temperatures, there is not really any limit, and it is possible to go to a very high temperature.
-For example, the temperature at sun’s surface is 5800 kelvin, while the temperature inside the sun is up to 13.6 million of kelvins.
+For example, the temperature at the sun’s surface is 5800 kelvin, while the temperature inside the sun is up to 13.6 million kelvins.

 But let’s next take a look at some of the most common temperature scales and units.